-Desserts are always a good thing to focus on in October as there’s still plenty of September fruit kicking about and a nice warm dessert with ice cream or custard is just what is needed once the temperature starts to fall.
+Desserts are always a good thing to focus on in October as there’s still plenty of September fruit kicking about for apple crumble, plum and rhubarb crumble, spiced pumpkin muffins, rhubarb galette, Yorkshire parkin, plum and rhubarb crumble, fig and apple chutney ….the list goes on.
+And a nice warm dessert with ice cream or custard is just what is needed once the temperature starts to fall.
 When it comes to warming comfort food, this dessert does not disappoint.
 Check out my homemade, no churn ice creams if you want to make this tart extra special.

 A little effort is required if the whole thing is going to be made from scratch.

 However, this sticky apple treacle deliciousness becomes really quick and simple if you don’t mind using shop bought sweet pastry.
 If you do want to take on the challenge of making your own pastry, then there are a few simple rules that can help make it perfect:

 - Try and keep all the ingredients as cold as possible. chill everything first and when combining only use your finger tips and not your palms, which will introduce more heat.